 This infectious disease, medically known as foal septicemia, is often fatal and affects newborn foals up to 4 weeks of age.
 The pathogens enter the bloodstream in various ways and can spread throughout the entire organism.
 However, the disease most commonly manifests itself in the joints, which is why it is colloquially known as foal paralysis.

 Dogs and cats can go blind for various reasons.
-However, this does not mean "the end" for our beloved four-legged friends.
-Dogs and cats in particular, who live together with us humans, are very good at compensating for their loss of sight with other senses and can continue to lead almost normal lives.
+For our beloved pets, however, this is by no means “the end.”
+Dogs and cats, in particular, who live with us humans, are very good at compensating for the loss of sight with their other senses and can continue to lead an almost normal life.

 Neoplasms of the mammary gland account for more than half of all cancers in female dogs.
 These benign or malignant tumors occur primarily in older, unspayed female dogs and initially appear as small, nodular changes along the entire mammary gland, which can later become very large.
 Different types of mammary tumors can occur.